PARENTING TODDLERS

 The good thing is- there ARE ways to travel with kids nowadays that can make things much easier, and so I’ve compiled a list below of all the logistics we’ve planned for and services we’re utilizing – in case it can help save another mama a few headaches when planning her family’s travel in the future!

-For the actual plane ride we will need the following: diaper bag, nursing cover/baby blanket, burp rag, change of clothes for Scottie, Shep’s tablet and charger, Shep’s headphones, a few coloring activities and books, snacks, water bottle, backup formula, baby bottle, bottle wipes to sanitize bottle after use.
-Sanitary stuff / COVID stuff we’re bringing for the flight to help protect against germs: masks for Shep, these bucket hats with face shields for both kids, hand sanitizer, wipes, etc.
+For the actual plane ride we will need the following (we’ve got a consolidated list in this post) but here’s the gist of it: diaper bag, nursing cover/baby blanket, burp rag, change of clothes for Scottie, Shep’s tablet and charger, Shep’s headphones, a few coloring activities and books, snacks, water bottle, backup formula, baby bottle, bottle wipes to sanitize bottle after use.

-Hot Tips for Flights: Feed the baby on the way up and on the way down.
+Feed the baby on the way up and on the way down.
 This will help with regulating their ears with the air pressure.
 Someone also once told me to never forget an extra set of clothes for a baby on a flight.
 Something about the air pressure makes them more prone to blow outs.
-I didn’t believe it at first, but Shep always had blowouts on flights when he was a baby.
-It never failed.
-So don’t forget that if you’re traveling with a little babe!
-I also usually had Shep fly in COO BABY pajamas when he was little, or at least bamboo clothing – since bamboo is temperature regulating.
+I didn’t believe it at first, but after a few experiences…just take my word for it. 🙂 I also usually have my kids fly in COO BABY pajamas or at least bamboo clothing – since bamboo is temperature regulating.
 That way if it’s super hot or really chilly on a flight, they will be comfortable.

 As far as what we need for the baby once we’re there, I used the service BabyQuip to rent a pack and play, black out shades, baby monitors, and a baby bouncer – which will all be delivered and set up upon our arrival.
 I have used this company in the past when we’ve traveled and it’s awesome.
 It’s basically like Uber but it’s (mostly) moms who rent out, deliver, and clean baby stuff for travelers so you don’t have to bring everything under the sun.
 I found a gal who had what we needed and then was able to book it really easily and securely through the site.
 They have everything from full sized cribs, high chairs, beach toys, step stools, you name it – they probably have it.
 Makes traveling with kids WAY easier.
 (Mamas – this is also a great way to make side income if you’re interested in being the one renting things out!
 Grandmas – if you have grandkids coming to visit, this is also a great option so your daughter or son doesn’t have to bring every little thing every time!)
 Can find out more or book directly here.